izakpavel/izakpavel.github.io/_posts/2020-05-06-morphing-shapes-in-swiftui.markdown

 * morphing of icons (for multi-state buttons)
 ![recording]

-* transitions
+* custom transitions and morphing of clip masks
-// obr
+![heart]

-* creating a pointless music video in swiftUI
+* creating a pointless music video in SwiftUI 🤪

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/r_XorK0cjv8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </center>

-## Notes
+## Final notes

-* Described algorithm works well for one-component / compact shapes.
+* Described algorithm works best for one-component/compact shapes.
 It works also for multi-component shapes, but the resulting animation may not be eye-pleasant.
-* For large curved and complex shapes, the number of control points needs to be quite high (hundreds at least) to have a smooth result.
+* For large curved or complex shapes, the number of control points needs to be quite high (hundreds at least) to have a smooth result.
 * The only tricky thing with this approach is that the shapes may differ in the origin and direction of how they are being constructed.
-If these parameters are different, the morphing animation would not work as expected.
+If these parameters are different, the morphing animation would not work as expected and shape may "flip" during interpolation.
+When creating my custom shapes, I usually start the path at the top-left corner and construct the shape in the clockwise direction to avoid these issues.
+Nevertheles, the control points could be programatically rearranged so the vector always start around the same orientation - but so far I have not implemented this part:)
+* It would be awesome, if we could get Path from SFSymbols....🤞

 *Did you like this article?
 What do you want me to focus on next?*